 If you’re looking to not spend as much money on your initial purchase, then looking at a traditional mobile home park where you buy the home and then rent the land will be a better option for you.
 In this scenario, you will be paying a monthly fee to the park for renting the land, this payment is called lot rent.
 This lot rent will help cover the cost of the upkeep of all the public areas, amenities, lawn mowing, and oftentimes additional utilities for your home, such as water, sewer, and trash pickup.
 Expect lot rent to increase 3% to 5% per year.
 The con of buying in a traditional mobile home park when you don’t own the land is that you will not benefit from the land appreciation when you go to sell your home.

 When looking at which option to go with, I have learned it is up to the buyer and how long they plan to live in that home.

 If they are looking to own the home for several years, then spending more on the front end to buy the land and the home may be a good idea as over time that monthly lot rent can add up fast.
-On the other side, if this is a few year adventure, or if the buyer is not sure how buying a mobile home in Sarasota will work for them, than buying at a traditional park may be a better way to go as the initial buy-in is far less.
+On the other side, if this is a few-year adventure, or if the buyer is not sure how buying a mobile home in Sarasota will work for them, then buying at a traditional park may be a better way to go as the initial buy-in is far less.

 When looking at purchasing a mobile home in the Sarasota area, it is important to know what type of park you are looking at prior to shopping within it.
-Knowing if that park is a co-op resident owned park or a traditional park will help you greatly in knowing exactly what you were looking at when viewing the mobile home for sale.
+Knowing if that park is a co-op resident-owned park or a traditional park will help you greatly in knowing exactly what you were looking at when viewing the mobile home for sale.

 This is Mark Kaiser with The Mobile Home Dealer and we help mobile home buyers and sellers get to a better place in life.